DB4SCW/hamalert_spotproxy/README.md

 - enable the rewrite engine on your webserver

 ### Step 5: Hamalert
-Set the URL destination to the subdomain you chose for this project and add the "URL" destination to each trigger you want hamalert spotproxy to process.
+Set the URL destination to the subdomain you chose for this project (example: ```https://alerts.your.site.com/hamalert_spotreceiver.php``` - customize your domain, but leave the php file name intact) and add the "URL" destination to each trigger you want hamalert spotproxy to process.

 ### Step 6: Enjoy!
 Plain and simple, enjoy your proxied (or stored) hamalert spots.